There are three steps you can take if you have been declined credit:

 There are a number of factors that may result in an application for credit being refused including:

 - Level of income and other resources to meet the loan repayments

 - Number of other loans and other financial commitments you have

 - Your credit history which can include information such as previous bankruptcy, defaults, serious credit infringements, high number of credit applications and poor repayment history.

-It's important to know that Veda does not decide who should get credit, however, the information we provide forms part of the lenders' decision making.
-What Veda can do is to help you understand the information on your credit report.
+It's important to know that Equifax does not decide who should get credit, however, the information we provide forms part of the lenders' decision making.
+What Equifax can do is to help you understand the information on your credit report.

 What is a credit report?

 Your credit report holds information relating to your credit history.
 If you've ever applied for credit or a loan it is likely you will have credit information held by a credit reporting body like Equifax.
 Credit can come in many forms.
 Along with credit cards, personal loans and mortgages, credit also includes mobile phone, electricity and gas contracts as well as store and rental finance.

 Your credit report helps lenders, phone and utility companies get a clear picture of your credit worthiness.
 It helps them understand your current credit commitments and how likely you are to be able to make repayments on future loans.

 - Personal details such as your name, address and date of birth